Find Cheap Health Insurance Quotes in Your Area

 With open enrollment less than a month away, consumers looking for insurance on the state marketplaces will soon need to begin evaluating the plans made available to them on the exchanges.
 The #1 question we've been hearing is simply: "What plan should I choose?"

 The two main components to consider when evaluating a health insurance plan are its coverage and cost.
-Under coverage we incorporate items such as type of plan (HMO vs PPO), in-network the service providers (hospitals, doctors etc.), the geographical size of the network (some network may be very local) and any added benefits the plan may cover.
-On the cost sides consumers should consider not only the premiums paid monthly, but also the out of pocket cost sharing (deductibles, coinsurance and copays) built into the plans.
+Under coverage we incorporate items such as type of plan (HMO vs. PPO), in-network service providers (hospitals, doctors, etc.), the geographical size of the network (some network may be very local) and any added benefits the plan may cover.
+On the cost side, consumers should consider not only the premiums paid monthly but also the out-of-pocket cost-sharing (deductibles, coinsurance and copays) built into the plans.

 1) Is your family doctor in-network?

 Most of us have a family doctor, or primary care physician (PCP) we've seen and trusted for years.
 If you're like most families, this is the first person you see when you are sick, injured or have any other medically related issues.
 If you'd like your insurance to help pay for the costs of this relationship it will be very important to check that your physician will be a part of the plan's network.
 In many of the ACA plans we've evaluated in-network visits to PCP often have very generous coverage including deductibles for up to the first three visits.
 For those considering HMO plans, in-network PCPs are even more important since nearly every medical service will first require a referral from this physician.